England | Scotland | Wales | Northern Ireland | Ireland

 Corticosteroid injections are offered for patients in the surgery for appropriate conditions including osteoarthritis, tennis elbow, golfer’s elbow and carpal tunnel syndrome.
 Alternative options for management will always be discussed along with the risks and expected benefits.

 In line with a national programme we offer a free health check for all adults aged 40-75.
 This involves a lifestyle assessment along with simple blood tests which in part help us to calculate a vascular risk score.
 We can subsequently offer advice and if appropriate treatment to help reduce the risk of you becoming unwell in the future.
 Please ask at reception to book for an NHS Health Check.
 All eligible patients will be invited for this in time but you are welcome to request one sooner if you meet the criteria.
 Note if you already have a chronic disease and have annual reviews at the surgery this is unnecessary as we already calculate this for you.

 We offer our patients with chronic diseases annual health checks with some being reviewed 6 monthly.
 You will automatically be invited at appropriate times.

 We offer all our patients with moderate or severe learning disability an annual health check to ensure all their health needs are being met to the highest standard possible.

 We offer services to keep you healthy and reduce the risk of devloping health problems.
 These include: dietary advice, weight management, exercise advice, smoking and alcohol support.

 This is one of the single biggest changes you can make to improve your well being and maintain your health.
-If you would like help with stopping smoking you can call the free Leeds Stop Smoking service directly to receive support, motivation and medication to help in your attempt to quit.
+If you would like help with stopping smoking you can call One You Leeds on 0800 169 4219 or visit the website https://oneyouleeds.co.uk/be-smoke-free/

 We offer cervical screening for those eligible women invited by the national screening program.
 Once you have received an invite simply book an appointment with one of our practice nurses.